Why exasperated Europe is happy to let Britain deal with its Brexit mess

 As Britain struggles with shortages, many Europeans are moving on from the dramas of Brexit, reports International Correspondent Borzou Daragahi

-Covid rules began to ease, and the chatty dinner party circuit within the Brussels elite began sprouting back to life.
-Over the finest wines and hors d’oeuvres, the diplomats, power brokers and lobbyists talked about everything—everything that is except for the one subject that been the top agenda item in the city for years but now was barely discussed: the United Kingdom, which has since gone its own perilous path in the aftermath of a Brexit that is causing food and fuel shortages.
+Covid rules began to ease, and the chatty dinner-party circuit within the Brussels elite began sprouting back to life.
+Over the finest wines and hors d’oeuvres, the diplomats, power brokers and lobbyists talked about everything – everything, that is, except for the one subject that had been at the top of the city’s agenda for years, but now was barely discussed: the United Kingdom, which has since gone off on its own perilous path in the aftermath of a Brexit that is causing food and fuel shortages.

 “The Europeans are moving on,” says Rosa Balfour, Brussels-based Europe director of the Carnegie Endowment for International Peace.
-“The curiosity toward British politics that grew around the referendum and in the years after is now beginning to wane.
+“The curiosity towards British politics that grew around the referendum and in the years after is now beginning to wane.
 The UK is not high on the agenda.”

-While studied insouciance may be the dominant European attitude toward the UK and its current troubles, there is also a measure of schadenfreude as well, vindication that the Brits made a mistake in opting to leave the European Union.
+While studied insouciance may be the dominant European attitude towards the UK and its current troubles, there is also a measure of schadenfreude as well – a sense that the idea that the Brits made a mistake in opting to leave the European Union has been vindicated.

-Newspapers such as Le Monde feature stories of armed forces moving in to deliver supplies amid soaring fuel prices and depleted supermarket stocks amid global supply slowdowns and acute troubles getting lorries into the UK.
-But on television and in public chatter, there is far less attention to the troubles across the English channel than say, to the protests about police violence in the United States last year.
+Newspapers such as Le Monde feature stories of the armed forces moving in to deliver supplies, and of soaring fuel prices and depleted supermarket stocks caused by global supply slowdowns and acute problems getting lorries into the UK.
+But on television, and in public chatter, far less attention is afforded to the troubles across the English Channel than, say, to the protests about police violence in the United States last year.

 “A lot of Europeans took Brexit in a rough way,” says Michael Burda, an economist at Berlin’s Humboldt University.
 “A lot of Europeans had to move back to the continent after Brexit.
 They feel like, if you’re going to be like that, then to hell with you.
 You asked for it, and you got it.”

-Burda predicted years ago that Brexit would lead to supply shortages and price spikes such as the ones afflicting the UK.
+Burda predicted years ago that Brexit would lead to supply shortages and price spikes like the ones now afflicting the UK.
 But it came far quicker than he thought it would.
 “They’re paying the price now,” he says.
 “Any economist could have seen it coming.”

 Burda says it will get worse, and others agree.
-The chief of German hardware firm Sortimo, Reinhold Braun, explained in an interview with the business journal WirtschaftsWoche that while it used to take his company a week to get components to its plant in northern England, it now takes up to three weeks and that transport costs have jumped three or four times.
+The chief of German hardware firm Sortimo, Reinhold Braun, explained in an interview with the business journal WirtschaftsWoche that while it used to take his company a week to get components to its plant in northern England, it now takes up to three weeks, and that transport costs have jumped to three or four times what they were.

 “The customer in England will pay for that soon,” Braun told the news outlet.